 Is your question about which techniques are right for you?
 Please check here and in FAQs (frequently asked questions) before emailing.
 Whatever your question, Gail is going to begin with "Balance," the first Principle.
 Simply reading The 3 Principles articles will answer most questions - in other words, start with balance and the rest usually works itself out.

-Gail tries to answer all emails.
-When she is traveling or stretched thin, she may miss an email or give a short answer.
+Gail would like to answer all emails.
+With many emails a day, she may miss an email or give a short answer from time to time.
+Please don't be offended.
 Also, visit the Facebook page for SpinningBabies, you can read what other's wrote and find answers there and get a quick response there, too.

 Here's another way to get a short answer.
 Ask her something like,